PokemonGo-Enhanced/Enhanced-Backend/README.md

 We've got it all figured out right here, just need to implement it.
 The proof of concept will exist of:

-- mitmproxy: Man In The Middle attack program.
-This will sit in between the player on location and Niantic through a VPN or the like.
-This is how we can sniff and change everything that comes through in either direction.
-- python 2.7: Because of mitmproxy
-- flask: We'll probably use flask as a small web dev framework to get something up and running right away.
-- front-end: ???
-- community libs for manipulating the protobufs (think binary data) that come through

 - Node.js `v6.3`
 - MITM attacks: [rastapasta's pokemongo-mitm](https://github.com/rastapasta/pokemon-go-mitm-node.git)
 - Automated API calls: No decent lib out yet so generating my own